You are here

 • Complete the additional question fields if the organisation is perceived as medium- or high-risk

-3. Seek faculty approval (where necessary) for high-risk collaborations (reputational, legal/compliance or research integrity risk) or refer to the OU’s Ethical Research Review Board (ERRB) if additional guidance is required.
+3. Seek faculty approval (where necessary) for high-risk collaborations (reputational, legal/compliance or research integrity risk) or refer to the OU’s Ethical Research Review Body (ERRB) if additional guidance is required.

 4. Review the organisational due diligence information every three to five years (depending on risk level) or immediately if new information comes to light during the course of the collaboration.